On This Page[Hide][Show]

 Unfortunately, United Healthcare does not always live up to its end of the bargain.
-Many claimants are shocked and dismayed by the hurdles United Healthcare places before them when filing a claim.
-Despite your best efforts, you could still receive a denial.
+Many claimants are shocked and dismayed by the hurdles United Healthcare puts in front of them when they file a claim.
+Despite your best efforts, you may still receive a denial.

-For example, United Healthcare requests more and more paperwork as part of the “proof of loss.”
-Sometimes, UHC may have a doctor call and ask to speak with your healthcare provider.
-Your doctor may fill out a form incorrectly or get annoyed with United Healthcare’s numerous requests for information.
-All too often, deserving claimants must hire a United Healthcare Disability lawyer to recover their rightful benefits.
+For example, United Healthcare requests more and more paperwork as part of the “proof of loss” process.
+Sometimes UHC will have a doctor call and ask to speak to your healthcare provider.
+Your doctor may fill out a form incorrectly or become annoyed by United Healthcare’s numerous requests for information.
+All too often, deserving claimants must hire a United Healthcare disability lawyer to recover their rightful long-term disability benefits.

 Peer Review Evaluation

-During a Peer Review Evaluation, United Healthcare will have your claim reviewed by one of their doctors.
-Their doctor may say that you do not have significant limitations.
-The insurer will use these findings against you to deny your claim.
+During a Peer Review Evaluation, United Healthcare will have one of their doctors review your claim.
+Their doctor may say that you have no significant limitations.
+The insurer will use this finding against you to deny your claim.

 Vocational Analysis

-During a Vocational Analysis, United Healthcare will have your claim reviewed by a job expert.
-This job expert may determine that you can still do your work (or other work you may be suitable for).
+During a vocational analysis, United Healthcare will have your claim reviewed by a vocational expert.
+This vocational expert may determine that you can still do your job (or other work for which you may be qualified).

 A Change in the Definition of Disability

-Insurers frequently deny claims after a change in the definition of disability.
-Under most group plans, the definition of disability changes after two years.
-Here is an example of a definition of disability that changes after 24 months of payments:
+Insurers often deny claims after a change in the definition of disability.
+In most group plans, the definition of disability changes after two years.
+Here is an example of a disability definition that changes after 24 months of payments:

 “The Covered Person is Disabled or has a Disability when We determine that: